 The editorial content of VALVE Magazine is determined solely by the judgment and discretion of the editors, who periodically consult with an Editorial Review Board and industry members.
 The views and opinions expressed in the magazine are those of the article authors and do not reflect or represent official policy of VMA unless specifically stated.
 Authors’ affiliations are clearly identified.

 VALVE Magazine Audience

-Feature articles should be approximately 1,800 to 2,500 words and should have a title, introduction, body, conclusion, and where appropriate, references.
-Please do not prepare and submit a feature article without first discussing your idea with the editor.
+Feature articles should be approximately 1,750 to 2,000 words and should have a title, introduction, body, conclusion, and where appropriate, references.
+Please do not prepare and submit a feature article without first discussing your idea with an editor.

-- Industry Capsules—Short items about U.S. and Canadian valve and actuator companies and their employees, including topics such as plant openings, contracts awarded, new or expanded services, mergers and acquisitions, and other items of interest to the industry as a whole; additionally, this section covers association activities, trends, market updates and other newsworthy events.
+- Industry Capsules—Short items about VMA member companies (U.S. and Canadian manufacturers, distributors and suppliers) and their employees, including topics such as plant openings, contracts awarded, new or expanded services, mergers and acquisitions, and other items of interest to the industry.
+Additionally, this section covers association activities, trends, market updates and other newsworthy events.